eric-razor/recipe-voter/README.md

-Cookie Cards is a web application for people who would like to create and save homemade recipe cards.
+Recipe voter is a web application for people who would like to create recipe cards and vote on them.